kang-sw/cppheaders/README.md

 create `__cppheaders_ns__` file on parent directory of cppheaders include directory, and add definition like below:

 ```
-#define CPPHEADERS_NS_ your_own_namespace
+#define cpph your_own_namespace
 ```

-> As long as you the namespace identifiers differ, multiple different version of cppheaders can be included on single executable.
+> As long as you the namespace identifiers differ, multiple different version of cppheaders can be included on single
+> executable.

 Some library features may require explicit compilation or external library dependencies.
 To make them work, you should include [`__cpph__.inc`](`__cpph__.inc`) source file somewhere which is compilation unit for single time.
 Unused